x

 • Donisha Askew, 19, is charged with criminal recklessness.

-Two others arrested in connection with the case have not been charged as of the publishing of this article.
+One other person who was arrested in connection with the case has not been charged as of the publishing of this article.
 A juvenile has also been arrested.

 (NOTE: 13News does not use the names of suspects until they have been formally charged.)